Obliskomzap: Regional Council of People's Commissars

-Fiften departments were instituted, including the Departments for Military Affairs, Internal Affairs, Food, Nationalities, Land, Labour, Industry and Trade, Public Education, Justice, Railways, Public Charity and Post and Telegraphs.
+Fifteen departments were instituted, including the Departments for Military Affairs, Internal Affairs, Food, Nationalities, Land, Labour, Industry and Trade, Public Education, Justice, Railways, Public Charity and Post and Telegraphs.
 Each department was to be headed by a People's Commissar.
 A Regional Council of People's Commissars of the Western Region and Front was set up, modelled after the Council of People's Commissars of the Russian Soviet Federative Socialist Republic.
 The Regional Council of People's Commissars was chaired by Kārlis Landers, who was also in charge of Internal Affairs.
 Other People's Commissars named were Miasnikian (Military Affairs), Moses Kalmanovich (Food); Innokenty Fedenev (Finance), S. I. Berson (Nationalities), Alibegov (Labour), N. M. Daineko (Land), Vasily Freiman (Industry) and Lev Gromashevsky (Education).
 Daineko represented the Left Socialist-Revolutionaries in the Regional Council of People's Commissars.
 Berson had been a member of the Minsk Branch Bureau of the Social Democracy of the Kingdom of Poland and Lithuania, but joined the Bolsheviks in October 1917.
 Other People's Commissars hailed from Bolshevik ranks.
 The posts for People's Commissars for the Postal and Railways departments were left vacant for their respective trade unions.

 The Left Socialist-Revolutionaries felt that they deserved two or three additional People's Commissars, based on their party holding 24 seats in Obliskomzap.
 In early December negotiations took place.
 Initially the Left Socialist-Revolutionaries asked that Kozlov would get the Post and Telegraph department and Anisimov the Railways department.
 They also wanted the Justice or Public Education department.
 Initially the Bolsheviks seemed willing to give away the Post and Telegraph department, but then reverted their position.
 Instead the Left Socialist-Revolutionaries got the slot of People's Commissar for Public Charity (social security) and on December 3, 1918, the plenary session of Obliskomzap unanimously elected Left Socialist-Revolutionary V. L. Mukha to the post.
-Kozlov, Daineko and Mukha were the sole Belorussians in the Obliskomzap government.
+Kozlov, Daineko and Mukha were the sole Belarusians in the Obliskomzap government.